onexianjian/v8wiki/D8-on-Android.md

   * v8 r12178 (on Google Code) or later
   * an Android emulator or device with matching USB cable
   * make sure [building with GYP](http://code.google.com/p/v8-wiki/wiki/BuildingWithGYP) works
+  * [Mac-only] [Download the NDK](http://developer.android.com/ndk/downloads/index.html) and note the path where it is installed.

 # Get the code